07.05.24

 How long are dogs pregnant?
-Labour, symptoms & development
+Dog pregnancy & gestation

-If your dog does fall pregnant, whether planned or unplanned, there will probably be many questions running through your mind.
-Some of the more commonly researched questions concerning dog gestation (pregnancy) are:
+If your dog does fall pregnant, whether planned or unplanned, there will probably be many questions running through your mind, questions such as:

 • How long are dogs pregnant?